How To Conquer Your Dog’s Separation Anxiety, Sound Anxiety or Travel Anxiety

 A word of caution though, if your dog is also experiences separation anxiety leaving them alone in a room during may be counterproductive.

 4. Try Using a Compression Wrap (Available in Many Sizes and Will Fit Your Dog)

 Many dogs are comforted by the feeling of compression across their body.
-One popular product many have found success with is the Thundershirt (available on Amazon).
-The product applies gentle, calming pressure that is very reassuring to many pups.
-The company claims the product to be helpful for about 80% of the dogs who tried it.
-It can be used to help calm your dog during fireworks, thunder, separation, travel, or vet visits, with no training and no medication required.
+One popular product many have found success with is the Thundershirts and anti-anxiety vests.
+The products apply gentle, calming pressure that is very reassuring to many pups.
+In fact, they have been found to be helpful for about 80% of the dogs who tried them.
+Anti-anxiety vests can be used to help calm your dog during fireworks, thunder, separation, travel, or vet visits, with no training and no medication required.